 - Piney Mountain Foster Care offers a better location for this assessment and training than their down-town building

 - I have experience and the equipment for the video taping

 These dogs will not live here.
-They’ll continue to reside at Animal Control but will come here for “day camp” training sessions.
+They’ll continue to reside at Animal Control but will come here for “day camp” training/testing sessions.

 Marie and I are not directly affiliated with Universal K9 and cannot recommend dogs to them.
 We are happy to help out in N.A.C.’s venture since it will save the lives of dogs, especially pit bulls, in our area.
 For us, it is all about saving lives.

 Universal K9 exists solely to save dogs to train for law enforcement and veterans.
 If you operate a dog rescue or animal shelter and are interested in becoming a feeder agency, give them a call (210) 858-6830 or email firstname.lastname@example.org and request information on joining their network.